 The story of the 1000 Origami Cranes, and the young girl, Sadako, who hoped to sustain her life by making them, inspired children all over the world to support her.
 Still today, enormous bundles of colorful paper origami cranes are sent to Hiroshima and hang from the trees throughout the property where the atomic bomb struck in 1945.
 Jennifer listened carefully to my story and then said, “OK, cranes it is.”

 I love this logo, the way the bird flies through the darkness, into the magical wonder of letters and finally into a sky, bright with clouds.
 It perfectly depicts the journey of my life.

-At Rodman & Associates we support individuals, families, nonprofits and businesses in their efforts to identify, execute and evaluate the effectiveness of their philanthropic vision.
-Our clients may be private philanthropists, financial advisors, organization executives or boards.
+At Rodman & Associates we assist our clients in identifying their philanthropic priorities and help them research giving options, choose the best strategy and evaluate results.
+We work with private philanthropists or families, financial advisors, corporate giving programs and nonprofit organizations.
 Our reach is local, national and global.
 We are dedicated to lifting up philanthropy through education and information.
 See the Resource Center and News tabs on the Rodman & Associates web site to learn more.
-If you would like us to help you become more engaged in effective philanthropy, please contact me at: firstname.lastname@example.org.
+If you would like us to help you become more engaged in effective philanthropy, please contact me at: email@example.com.

 BUCKET LIST: I want to work with multiple generations in a family, offering philanthropic support over time as the generations collectively teach, lead and inspire one another.